wrs28/MUMPS3.jl/README.md

 ## Basic Usage

-There are five high-level functions that use the [MUMPS 5.1.2 library](http://mumps.enseeiht.fr): `mumps_solve`, `mumps_factorize`, `mumps_det`, `mumps_schur`, `mumps_select_inv`.
+There are five high-level functions that use the [MUMPS 5.1.2 library](http://mumps.enseeiht.fr): `mumps_solve`, `mumps_factorize`, `mumps_det`, `mumps_schur_complement`, `mumps_select_inv`.
 The first three are self-explanatory, and last two compute the Schur complement matrix and select entries of the inverse, respectively.
 With the exception of `mumps_factorize`, all of these methods internally create and destroy their own mumps instances.

 `mumps_solve(A,y) -> x` takes in a square matrix `A` and vector or matrix `y` and outputs `x` such that `A*x=y`.